Below are annotations for Providence, No. 2 “The Hook” (40 pages plus covers, cover date June 2015 – released July 8, 2015)

 - Sudyam is wearing a fur coat, despite the heat, and appears well-dressed, bespeaking wealth and class.
 He has his “shiny black clothes, and gold-headed cane” described in “Red Hook.”

 - The gravestone is in Dutch and reads: “Hier leyt het lighaam van SEYTIE SUYDAM huys vrowvan de overleeden Evert Hegeman overleeden den 11 July 1802 oudt 76 Jaaren 9 maanden en 13 dagen.”
-Translation: Here lies the body of SEYTIE SUYDAM, housewife, who died on 11 Jul 1802 aged 76 years, 9 months and 13 days.
+Translation: Here lies the body of SEYTIE SUYDAM, housewife of the deceased Evert Hegeman, who died on 11 Jul 1802 aged 76 years, 9 months and 13 days.
+(Thanks to commenter Sithoid for help with this.)

 - More Kurdish; this was very difficult to try and transliterate and translate, so we’re much less confident at the meaning of the second half.
 See also P9,p3 below.
 “Per-ren jwan yen Melek Taus, koo slav lessar jhani weebun…” Translation: “Beautiful feathers for Melek Taus, who cried at the pain of the world…”